sayeedkhalshi/content-creation/concept-book/wrong-with-the-education-system.md

 ## Process To Use For Solution

-1. Layerism
+1. Layerism - upgrading mechanism -

 ## Required Perspective

 1. Learning - People learns in every phase and changes and change causes the social structure collapse.
-So we think to see how what we makes us that
+So we think to see how what we makes us that - negative emotions towards those actors against us.
+As we learn.

 ## Solutions to a control structure

-1. Uncontrolled structure
+1. Uncontrolled structure based on learning

 ## Failing Reason Behind Application

+By pointig out the properties and operations and changes of a controlled structure and verify them so they are not manipulative in a negative way to control us

+Learning system -

-1. Generalization
+1. Generalization -
 2. Recommended Flow
+3. Story - perspctives
+4. Action phase or care in a education system